iCliniq Logo

 Introduction:

-Acute colonic pseudo-obstruction is also known as Ogilvie syndrome or colonic pseudo-obstruction.
-It was first discovered in 1948 by British surgeon Sir William Ogilvie.
+Acute colonic pseudo-obstruction, also known as Ogilvie syndrome or colonic pseudo-obstruction, was first discovered in 1948 by British surgeon Sir William Ogilvie.
 It is a rare acquired disorder characterized by abnormalities affecting the rhythmic muscular contractions and involuntary actions within the colon.
+The disorder causes the colon to act as if it is physically blocked (pseudo-obstruction), but in reality, there is no physical blockage.
+The problem lies in the colon's motor system, which stops moving food along, causing buildup inside the colon.
 Peristalsis movement passes food through the gastrointestinal tract in digestive organs with the coordination of muscles, nerves, and hormones.

-The symptoms of acute colonic pseudo-obstruction are similar to other intestinal pseudo-obstruction, including nausea, vomiting, swelling of the abdominal region, abdominal bloating, and constipation.
+The symptoms of acute colonic pseudo-obstruction are similar to other intestinal pseudo-obstructions, including nausea, vomiting, swelling of the abdominal region, abdominal bloating, and constipation.
+Additionally, some patients may experience loss of appetite, diarrhea, or gas buildup.
 The symptoms are similar to mechanical obstruction of the large intestine, but there is no physical obstruction; that is why it is known as pseudo-obstruction.

-The mechanical obstructions include conditions such as tumors or scar tissues that can block the colon's passage.
+Mechanical obstructions include conditions such as tumors or scar tissues that can block the colon's passage.
 Ogilvie syndrome (acute colonic pseudo-obstruction) is always associated with an underlying disorder, trauma, or surgery (leading to scar tissue).
-The treatment for acute colonic pseudo-obstruction can be conservative, but if left unrecognized or untreated, it can lead to serious life-threatening complications.
+The condition most commonly affects older adults with multiple health conditions or those who have undergone surgery or trauma.
+The treatment for acute colonic pseudo-obstruction can be conservative, but if left unrecognized or untreated, it can lead to serious life-threatening complications, including ischemia or perforation of the colon.

 What Are the Causes of Acute Colonic Pseudo-Obstruction?

-The exact cause behind Oligvie syndrome or acute colonic pseudo-obstruction is not understood and is controversial; however, the disorder often affects an individual with a current medical condition that was serious or any surgical procedure.
-However, some conditions and infections are known as the underlying cause of acute colonic pseudo-obstruction.
+The exact cause behind Ogilvie syndrome or acute colonic pseudo-obstruction is not fully understood and remains controversial; however, the disorder often affects an individual with a current serious medical condition or who has undergone surgery.
+Some conditions and infections are recognized as the underlying causes of acute colonic pseudo-obstruction.

-• Surgeries that are known to be associated with Ogilvie syndrome are abdominal surgery, orthopedic surgeries (particularly total hip replacement), neurological surgeries (including the brain and nervous system), and urologic and cardiac surgery (heart).
+Surgeries associated with Ogilvie syndrome include abdominal surgery, orthopedic surgeries (particularly total hip replacement), neurological surgeries (including the brain and nervous system), and urologic and cardiac surgery.
+Additionally, cesarean deliveries (C-sections) have been known to trigger the syndrome.

-What Are the Symptoms Seen in Acute Colonic Pseudo-Obstruction?
+What Are the Symptoms Observed in Acute Colonic Pseudo-Obstruction?

-The symptoms of Ogilvie syndrome vary from one patient to another.
-However, it can be severe and life-threatening and usually occurs in already hospitalized patients who have undergone surgery.
+Ogilvie syndrome symptoms vary from one patient to another.
+It can be severe and even life-threatening and tends to present itself in a hospitalized patient, most commonly after surgery.

 • Abdominal pain, bloating, nausea, vomiting, and swelling in the abdomen.